mistycheney/MouseBrainAtlas/doc/Preprocessing.md

 # General Steps:

 The steps for different data types vary slightly.

-Each step is characterized by a pair of image set names, denoting the input set and the output set.
-A standard naming convention is used to name the images created in the preprocessing process.
+In the following explanation, each step is characterized by a pair of image set names, denoting the input and the output respectively.
+A standard naming convention is used to name all images involved in the preprocessing process.
 [This page](ImageNamingConvention.md) describes the naming convention.

 The following section summarizes these steps for each data type.
 Details on how to perform each step are in the rest of this page.